Workflow

 - The clinician reviews the pre-filled template, makes any corrections, and submits through the HCPP portal.

-- If a claim is rejected, Airtable captures the rejection reason and a follow-up date is set.
+- If a claim is rejected, the rejection reason and resubmission deadline are recorded in the clinic’s tracking spreadsheet.
 A calendar reminder fires 48 hours before resubmission is due.
+Airtable’s aggregate view reflects the updated status counts (one more rejection, one pending resubmission).

 WorkSafeBC Teleplan (Jane-supported, fax required): Jane supports Teleplan billing.
 The clinical report requirement — faxed within 7 days of the initial assessment — is outside Jane’s billing flow.
 The workflow: